 For the past 50+ years their 35 acre vineyard has been supplying a number of well-known Napa wineries with fruit for their own wines.
 As with many vineyard managers and growers they made home wine on the side for friends and family; ultimately they produced their first commercial wine in 1999.
 Their wine makes up a small portion of the overall vineyard – they continue to sell grapes to a number of premium clients.

 As a testament to the vineyards and wine making, some of their home made Cabernet Sauvignon and Chenin Blanc from the cellar is tasting great more than 30 years later!
 This is a testament to the power of Mt.
 Veeder’s terroir in regards to producing extremely age-worthy wines.

 This part of Mt.
-Veeder historically was known as the Napa Redwoods, named after a large grove of redwoods similar to Armstrong Grove in Sonoma County.
-That is the name this winery took for 7 years (Napa Redwoods Estate), but for branding and marketing purposes, Yates Family was chosen as the new name.
+Veeder historically was known as the Napa Redwoods, named after a large grove of redwoods similar but smaller in size to the Armstrong Grove in neighboring Sonoma County.
+In tribute of the redwoods that grow here, they used the name Napa Redwoods Estate for seven years – but for branding and marketing purposes, Yates Family was chosen as the new name.